Am I able to visit campus before making my enrollment decision?

 Students are able to have a car on-campus, but it will be at the cost of a parking permit.
 We’re in an urban environment, and parking off-campus may be difficult without a permit.
-If you're interested, you may apply for a parking permit through the Parking & Transportation Services website.
+If you're interested, you will apply for a parking permit through the Parking & Transportation Services website after you've enrolled.

 All students are provided with access to Pittsburgh's Port Authority Transit buses/light rail system through their ID card, which is included in the cost of attendance.
 Public transportation will take you to virtually every area of Pittsburgh!

 Is it possible to defer my admission/take a gap year?
 What is the process for deferring?

 Admitted students can defer their enrollment one year at a time for up to two consecutive years as long as they agree not to apply to or enroll in a full- or part-time degree-granting program at another college or university in the interim.
 Since all first-year students are required to enter the university during the fall semester, deferrals for one semester only are not permitted.
 An approved deferral will secure your place in the incoming class for the following fall.
 To request a deferral or gap year, simply submit your enrollment deposit and email @email letting us know you'd like to defer or take a gap year.
 We'll then send you an official enrollment deferral/gap year request form.
 Please note that your request isn't approved until our office processes it and sends you an official confirmation letter.

 How can I get from the airport to campus?